I’m cooped up with my iPad Pro and a Magic Keyboard. Here’s what I’ve learned

 There was the first, the ZaggFolio, which proved to me that an iPad could be a laptop.
 Several Logitechs, including one—simultaneously wacky and practical—which replenished its battery via a solar panel.
 Belkin’s outstanding Qode, which deserved a better name.
 And, since 2015, Apple’s own thin-and-light keyboards—the Smart Keyboard and more recent Smart Keyboard Folio, both of which have sealed keyboards with a fabric covering.

-Normally, in a typical week, I might work on my keyboard-cased iPad at my desk, in multiple coffee shops and sandwich joints, on the subway, during field trips such as company visits, and maybe in a Lyft or two.
+Normally, in a typical week, I might work on my keyboard-cased 12.9″ iPad Pro at my desk, in multiple coffee shops and sandwich joints, on the subway, during field trips such as company visits, and maybe inside a Lyft or two.
 In these most abnormal of times, however, I am stuck at home, and trudging from my second-bedroom office to the living room counts as a journey.
 Which makes it a strange moment to consider Apple’s new Magic Keyboard, the most ambitious iPad keyboard case ever made.

 Unlike Apple’s Smart Keyboards, the Magic Keyboard has real backlit physical keys that aspire to provide a laptop-caliber typing experience.
 It sports a trackpad, leveraging iPadOS’s new cursor support.
 Most strikingly, it uses two magnetic hinges to suspend your iPad Pro above the keyboard, an engineering feat that is not just new for the iPad, but new for any sort of computing device.
 (As far as I can recall; corrections welcome.)